vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-quickorder.md

 ### Copy/Paste SKU (`quickorder-textarea` block)

-The **Copy/Paste SKU** option allows user to paste a list of desired SKUs in a text box following the structure `[Sku's Code],[Quantity]`, where:
+The **Copy/Paste SKU** option allows user to paste a list of desired SKUs in a text box following the structure `[SKU Reference ID],[Quantity]`, where:

-- `SKU's code`: SKU Reference ID (be aware that this is not the SKU ID displayed in your admin's Catalog).
+- `SKU Reference ID`: SKU Reference ID (be aware that this is not the SKU ID displayed in your admin's Catalog).
 - `Quantity`: SKU quantity you wish to add to the cart.

 For example: